 The mission of the Convict Leasing and Labor Project is to expose the history and ongoing impact of the convict leasing system and its connection to modern prison slavery while restoring the dignity of all victims of forced labor and their descendants.

 The Convict Leasing and Labor Project aims to lead a national conversation on the history and impact of forced labor, including chattel slavery, convict leasing, and the modern crisis of mass incarceration.
-Our ultimate goal is to establish a permanent museum of slavery and convict leasing in Fort Bend County.
 In pursuit of this goal we plan to:

 Partner with public scholars, community activists, descendants, and research institutions to properly memorialize the convict lease prisoners whose graves were uncovered at a FBISD construction site in 2018.

 Identify the victims of convict leasing and their descendants to restore the dignity of those victimized by this heinous system.

 Support prison reform activists and organizations dedicated to ending mass incarceration and modern prison slavery.

 Reginald Moore was an historian with a certification in Community Economic Development from the College of Biblical Studies.
 He was also a community activist and had a particular interest in prison reform and prison re-entry.
 Mr. Moore worked for decades to gain recognition for the past abuses associated with Sugar Land's convict leasing system.
 He served as a correctional officer in the Texas Department of Corrections from 1985 to 1988.
 While working in the Beauford H. Jester I and III Units, a prison farm located in unincorporated Fort Bend County, Mr. Moore became interested in the history of the Flanagan House (the former warden's house) and then in the prison's Central Unit.
 Over time, this interest grew and became a major research area for Mr. Moore, who went on to found and chair the Texas Slave Descendants' Society (TSDS) in the early 2000's.
 He founded the Convict Leasing and Labor Project (CLLP) in 2018.
 His research materials are archived at the Woodson Research Center at Rice University.